daherb/GF-for-Python-programmers/Tutorial.md

 ## Lambda Abstractions

-Back to the above code example, the last line -- the function -- is esentially a lambda expression like the one used in Python.
+Back to the above code example, the last line -- the function -- is essentially a lambda expression like the one used in Python.
 The difference is that Python's keyword `lambda` is shortened to a backslash (`\`), and the colon that separates the parameter from the function body is replaced by an arrow (`->}).
 The same arrows appear in Python's type hints for functions.

 ```
 > cc s